sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5100 - other-extraction-methods/1000 - draft-sections.md

 For the preceding example, you can configure Sensible to return a `unprocessed_claims` array, where each object in the array contains a `claim_number`, `claim_date`, `claimant_last_name`, etc.

-Use this extraction method as an alternative to  `"match":"all"`  so as to handle optional null values in repeated elements (for example, in the image above, the phone number is optional).

 Parameters
 ====